stereolabs/zed-ros-wrapper/zed_navigation_tutorial/README.md

   The ZED nodelet is started as in the "zed_nodelet_example" to generate a "/zed/virt_scan" topic that can be used to easily detect obstacles.

   The [`move_base`](http://wiki.ros.org/move_base) node is also started to initialize the ROS Navigation interface.

 - Start the visualization interface using the command

   `$ roslaunch zed_navigation_tutorial zed_display_navigation.launch`

   we suggest to execute this command on another machine on the same local network since simoultaneous visualization and mapping on the same system require a huge amount of computational power.
-- Bringup the robot and start the navigation:

-  `$ roslaunch turtlebot_bringup minimal.launch --screen`
 - To set a **goal** to be reached by the robot on Rviz select `2D nav goal` on the upper toolbar and click on a point of the 3D view to set the final position and orientation

   [TODO add image]